Loading...

 • Latency: Sub-200 ms voice loops change behavior.

-• Clarity: AR/visual confirmations remove ambiguity where it actually occurs.
+• Clarity: AR and visual confirmations remove ambiguity where it actually occurs.

 • Proof by default: Evidence is captured as a byproduct of doing the work.

-• Privacy by design: On-device first, zero-retention paths, auditable flows.
+• Privacy by design: On-device first, zero-retention paths, and auditable flows.

 • Observability: SLOs and failure taxonomy make improvement compounding.